buildbot/buildbot/master/docs/manual/configuration/reporters.rst

 .. note::

-   A private message is sent if steam is set to None.
+   A private message is sent if stream is set to None.

 Json object spec